-The history of Hi-Ranger bucket Trucks, also known as “the Cadillac of bucket trucks” shows their ability to innovate from the very beginning.
-Did you know that Hi-Ranger invented the bucket truck joystick (or pistol grip) just a couple decades before kids began moving Mario and Luigi from room to room with their Play Station joysticks.
+The history of Hi-Ranger bucket trucks, also known as “the Cadillac of bucket trucks” demonstrates their ability to innovate from the very beginning.
+For example, did you know that Hi-Ranger invented the bucket truck joystick (or pistol grip) just a couple decades before kids began moving Mario and Luigi from room to room with their Play Station joysticks.
 The story of the truck’s pistol grip, shows why they have one of the best and long-lived reputation in the utility equipment industry.

 Those of us that work on, supply parts for, or go up in Hi-Ranger bucket trucks can appreciate how much the pistol grip has done to make work easier for those in the tree trimming and utility industries.
 The picture to the left shows how far the pistol grip mechanism advanced over the years – this one is from the early 1990’s.

 Another unique and popular feature on the early history of Hi-Ranger bucket trucks was “compensated boom movement” where the movement of the joystick corresponded directly to the movement of the booms.
 These early machines employed a compensating chain and sprocket assembly that connected the turntable (i.e. base of unit) to the upper boom via the lift cable.
 This configuration added flexibility for maneuvering the bucket.
 The compensating chain mechanism has since been replaced by a special compensating hydraulic cylinder, making the independent movement of the lower and upper booms even easier.

 Compensated boom movement allowed the upper boom to remain horizontal while the lower boom was being raised, allowing flexibility in lining up the bucket for use.
 This coupled with the single handle joy stick made it easier for the operator to move where he intended to go.
 Talk about versatility and maneuverability!